Understanding & Overcoming Fear

 This is also why people seem to reach a certain level of success in their life, and then can’t seem to get any further.
 Again, their subconscious beliefs are holding them back at a level they feel they should be at.

-A good example to demonstrate this point comes from an experiment done with jumping frogs.
+A good example to demonstrate the previous point comes from an experiment done with jumping frogs.
 Several frogs were each placed in separate glass jars, and then covered with a lid to prevent them from escaping.
 Food, air and water were provided for them.

 At first, the frogs kept jumping trying to escape, but each time they jumped they would hit their head on the lid.
 After 30 days, the lids were then removed.
 Despite the fact that the lids were not there anymore, the frogs never jumped out of the jars.
 Even though they could have easily done so.